 TRANSFORMATION OF A HIGH-RISE OFFICE BUILDING IN THE CENTRE OF BRUSSELS INTO MIXED-USE HOUSING | INVITED COMPETITION ORGANISED BY THE CLIENT, 1ST PLACE

-On Quai aux Pierres de Taille, a former quai in the now disappeared harbour of Brussels, surrounded by former warehouses and next to the Royal Flemish Theatre, a 60s office tower rises above its neighbours.
-The style and scale of the construction contrasts with the local urban fabric, but, thanks to its freestanding implantation across the building block, the tower remains discreet and often unnoticed.
-Currently vacant, this building is to be transformed into a mixed-use complex, comprising a variety of dwellings ranging from compact smart studio units to generous 3 bedroom apartments.
+At the Quai aux Pierres de Taille, a former quay of the no longer existing harbour of Brussels, surrounded by old warehouses and next to the Royal Flemish Theatre, a 60’s office tower rises above its neighbours.
+The style and scale of the construction contrast with the local urban fabric, but thanks to its perpendicular implantation to the street the tower remains discreet and often unnoticed.
+The project profoundly transformed this building into a mixed-use complex comprising 130 units divided in a variety of dwellings ranging from compact smart studios to generous 3 bedrooms apartments.

-The linearity of the existing volume and the porosity of the site are reinforced by the creation of double-high V-shaped colonnades running along the commercial spaces on the ground floor and defining sheltered pedestrian circulations leading to the building’s entrances.
-Above these colonnades, a lightweight scaffold-like steel structure supports generous balconies.
-The movable perforated screens provide shading from the sun as well as protection from wind, and blur the opacity of the new white façades that elegantly dissipate into the sky.
-In the South-East corner of the site a mid rise apartment block is added, continuing the street front.
+The linearity of the existing volume and the porosity of the site were reinforced by the creation of a double-high V-shaped colonnades running along the ground floor and defining sheltered pedestrian circulation leading to the building main entrance.
+Above these colonnades a lightweight white scaffold-like steel structure supports generous balconies.
+Movable perforated screens elegantly provide shading from the sun as well as a protection from the wind.
+In the South-East corner of the site a mid-rise housing block with 26 units was added continuing the street facade of Rue du Canal.